-For the three months ended July 31, 2020, we excluded options to purchase 647,935 Class A Common Shares, respectively, and for the three months ended July 31, 2019, we excluded options to purchase 577,217 Class A Common Shares, respectively, from the computation of diluted earnings per Class A Common Shares.
+For the three months ended July 31, 2021 and 2020, we excluded options to purchase 315,924 and 647,935, respectively of Class A Common Shares from the computation of diluted earnings per Class A Common Shares.
 We excluded these option share amounts because the exercise prices of those options were greater than the average market price of the Class A Common Shares during the applicable period.
-As of July 31, 2020, we had a total of 3,959,903 options outstanding and as of July 31, 2019, we had a total of 3,873,560 options outstanding.
+As of July 31, 2021, we had a total of 4,068,233 options outstanding and as of July 31, 2020, we had a total of 3,959,903 options outstanding.

-F. Stock-Based Compensation
+E. Stock-Based Compensation

-During the three months ended July 31, 2020 and 2019, we granted options for 535,000 and 47,000 shares of Class A common stock, respectively.
+During the three months ended July 31, 2021 and 2020, we granted options for 377,500 and 535,000 shares of Class A common stock, respectively.
 The fair value of each option award is estimated on the date of grant using the Black-Scholes option pricing model.
 The forfeiture rates are estimated using historical data.
-We recorded stock option compensation cost of approximately \$0.5 million and \$0.4 million and income tax benefits of approximately \$234,000 and \$62,000 from option exercises during the three months ended July 31, 2020 and 2019, respectively.
+We recorded stock option compensation cost of approximately \$0.8 million and \$0.5 million and income tax benefits of approximately \$1,177,000 and \$234,000 from option exercises during the three months ended July 31, 2021 and 2020, respectively.
 We record stock-based compensation expense on a straight-line basis over the vesting period directly to additional paid-in capital.

-During the three months ended July 31, 2020 and 2019, we issued 230,747 and 151,500 shares of Class A common stock, respectively, resulting from the exercise of stock options.
-The total intrinsic value of options exercised during the three months ended July 31, 2020 and 2019 based on market value at the exercise dates was approximately \$1.4 million and \$0.6 million, respectively.
-As of July 31, 2020, unrecognized compensation cost related to unvested stock option awards approximated \$6.8 million, which we expect to recognize over a weighted average period of 1.94 years.
+During the three months ended July 31, 2021 and 2020, we issued 399,000 and 230,747 shares of Class A common stock, respectively, resulting from the exercise of stock options.
+The total intrinsic value of options exercised during the three months ended July 31, 2021 and 2020 based on market value at the exercise dates was approximately \$5.5 million and \$1.4 million, respectively.
+As of July 31, 2021, unrecognized compensation cost related to unvested stock option awards approximated \$8.4 million, which we expect to recognize over a weighted average period of 1.9 years.

-G. Fair Value of Financial Instruments
+F. Fair Value of Financial Instruments